amchappell9/vette-tracker-services/docs/deployment.md

 ## Database Backups

-A GitHub action creates a backup of the database on the server, and pushes it to Digital Ocean SPaces.
+A GitHub action creates a backup of the database on the server, and pushes it an S3 bucket.
 The backup is created using the `pg_dump` command, which creates a SQL file that can be used to restore the database.
+See the [.github/workflows/backup.yml](../.github/workflows/backup.yml) file for the details of the workflow.

 ## Initial Digital Ocean Setup steps